mnemnion/orb/doc/md/notes/grym.md

-Unlike most such tools I produce, it doesn't take from ``stdin`` or write to =stdout=.
+Unlike most such tools I produce, it doesn't take from ``stdin`` or write to ``stdout``.
 Instead it will happily make major changes to your files, sweeping entire subdirectories, by default.